Sick-IT/token-operator/README.md

-# Token Operator
+# GitLab Token Operator

 ## Purpose

-Token-operator regularly rotates your GitLab tokens and updates them in your 1password vault in order to reduce token rotation maintenance, increase security and avoid tokens with long validity in case they get leaked.
+Token-operator regularly rotates your GitLab tokens and updates them in your **1Password** or **HashiCorp** vault, in order to reduce token rotation maintenance, increase security and avoid tokens with long validity in case they get leaked.

 With this, the configuration files can also serve as an "inventory" of tokens, for example for regular reviews and audits.
+Fine-grained access control and auditing features of your vault instance allow you to provide safe access to your GitLab tokens.

 ## Get `tocli` (token-operator cli)